 - Experts must be retained.

-If you’ve lost a loved one at the hand of another, don’t wait until the two years are almost up before contacting a wrongful death attorney.
+If you’ve lost a loved one at the hand of another, don’t wait until the two years are almost up before contacting a Cleveland wrongful death lawyer.
 If crucial evidence becomes stale, your ability to obtain full compensation may be compromised.

 Trust a full-service law firm with a long track record of success to handle your wrongful death case.

-If you’ve lost a loved one under circumstances that didn’t have to result in death, you can trust our wrongful death team at Slater & Zurz to handle all aspects of your wrongful death case with compassion, professionalism, and the top-quality service that you deserve.
+If you’ve lost a loved one under circumstances that didn’t have to result in death, you can trust the wrongful death lawyers at Slater & Zurz to handle all aspects of your wrongful death case with compassion, professionalism, and the top-quality service that you deserve.

-Call or email us to schedule a free consultation.
+Call us to schedule a free consultation with one of our personal injury lawyers.
 We’ll review your case, answer your questions, and suggest what we believe is the best strategy for success in your case.
 If we take your case, we’ll pursue your case with dedication, perseverance, and the drive to win for you.